tingyu66/test/paper.md

 Since Python uses duck typing, we have to expose overloaded functions to different Python objects.
 To avoid naming collision and keep a clean interface, we choose to create a Python module for each kernel under `exafmm-t`'s Python package, instead of adding suffixes to function and class names to identify types.

-We are currently integrating `exafmm-t` into `Bempp-cl`, an open-source boundary element method (BEM) package in Python, whose predecessor, `BEM++` (@smigajSolvingBoundaryIntegral2015), has enabled many acoustic and electromagnetic applications.
+To demonstrate its capability, we are currently integrating `exafmm-t` into `Bempp-cl`, an open-source boundary element method (BEM) package in Python, whose predecessor, `BEM++` (@smigajSolvingBoundaryIntegral2015), has enabled many acoustic and electromagnetic applications.
-In BEM applications, computations are dominated by matrix-vector multiplications in the iterative solver.
+In BEM applications, computations are dominated by the dense matrix-vector multiplication (mat-vec) in each iteration.
-`exafmm-t` will reduce both time and memory cost of solving such dense linear systems in BEM.
+`exafmm-t` reduces both time and memory cost of mat-vec to a linear complexity, thus makes `Bempp-cl` feasible to solve large-scale problems.

 # References